University of Sydney: 2010s

+At the start of 2010, the University of Sydney controversially adopted a new logo.
+It retains the same arms, but they take on a more modern look.
+There have been stylistic changes, the main one being the coat of arm's mantling, the shape of the escutcheon (shield), the removal of the motto scroll, and also others more subtle within the arms itself, such as the mane and fur of the lion, the number of lines in the open book and the colouration.
+The original Coat of Arms from 1857 continues to be used for ceremonial and other formal purposes, such as on testamurs.

 In 2010, the university received a Pablo Picasso painting from the private collection of an anonymous donor.
 The painting, Jeune Fille Endormie, which had not been publicly seen since 1939, depicts the artist's lover, Marie-Thérèse Walter and was donated on the strict understanding that it would be sold and the proceeds directed to medical research.
-In June 2011, the painting was auctioned at Christie's in London and sold for £13.5 million ($20.6 million AUD).
+The painting was auctioned at Christie's in London and sold for £13.5 million ($20.6 million AUD).
 The proceeds of the sale funded the establishment of many endowed professorial chairs at the Charles Perkins Centre, where a room dedicated to the painting, now exists.

-At the start of 2010, the university controversially adopted a new logo.
-It retains the same university arms, however it takes on a more modern look.
-There have been stylistic changes, the main one being the coat of arm's mantling, the shape of the escutcheon (shield), the removal of the motto scroll, and also others more subtle within the arms itself, such as the mane and fur of the lion, the number of lines in the open book and the colouration.
-The original Coat of Arms from 1857 continues to be used for ceremonial and other formal purposes, such as on testamurs.

 Action initiated by then-Vice Chancellor Michael Spence to improve the financial sustainability of the university caused controversy among some students and staff.
 In 2012, Spence led efforts to cut the university's expenditure to address the financial impact of a slowdown in international student enrolments across Australia.
 This included redundancies of a number of university staff and faculty, though some at the university argued that the institution should have cut back on building programs instead.
 Critics argued the push for savings was driven by managerial incompetence and indifference, fuelling industrial action during a round of enterprise bargaining in 2013 that also reflected widespread concerns about public funding for higher education.

 An internal staff survey in 2012/13, which found widespread dissatisfaction with how the university was being managed.
 Asked to rate their level of agreement with a series of statements about the university, 19 per cent of those surveyed believed "change and innovation" were handled well by the university.
 In the survey, 75 per cent of university staff indicated senior executives were not listening to them, while only 22 per cent said change was handled well and 33 per cent said senior executives were good role models.